mxmaslin/otus_web/coursera/coursera_webpack/README.md

 Instructions:

 1. Make sure that you have node.js installed.
-2. In the project folder, execute `npm install --save-dev`.
+2. In the project folder, execute `npm install`.
 3. In the project folder, execute `./node_modules/.bin/webpack-cli --config webpack.config.js
 `
 4. Install python requirements.